sgorgun/exceptions/README.md

 Open the [NullCoalescingAssignment.cs](Exceptions/NullCoalescingAssignment.cs) file, and navigate to the [CheckParametersAndThrowException5](Exceptions/NullCoalescingAssignment.cs#L29) method.

-Add the code to initialize the method parameters with the default values if any argument is null.
+Add the code to initialize the method parameters with the default values when any argument is null.

 | Parameter | Default Value         |
 |-----------|-----------------------|